Siyuanwww/tester/README.md

     - User Interface (including option --help).

 - Function
-    - Support special judge(spj) when checking the answer(including whether to use "testlib.h" or not).
     - Pass parameters to data generator.
     - Detect memory limit exceeded(MLE).
     - Allow programs to use standard error stream(stderr).